Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

-Here, the use of dynamic neural fields provides the possibility to design a more robust perception system.
-The inhibition of return prevents to identify a previously discovered goal as a new one if it is seen again during exploration.
-By tuning the neural field parameters (i.e the standard deviation of peaks), it is possible to adjust the likelihood of two goals.
-With a high standard deviation, two similar goals have a lower probability to be distinguished from each other.
-In addition, dynamic field theory demonstrated excellent results in modelling brain processes as habituation.
-This is to our knowledge the first curiosity driven architecture that integrates such mechanism to favor exploration toward novel objects.
+Here, the use of dynamic neural fields provides the possibility of designing a more robust perception system.
+The inhibition of return prevents the robot from identifying a previously discovered goal as a new one if it is seen again during exploration.
+By tuning the neural field parameters (i.e., the standard deviation of peaks), it is possible to adjust the likelihood of two goals.
+With an elevated standard deviation, two similar goals have a lower probability of being distinguished from each other.
+In addition, dynamic field theory demonstrated excellent results in modeling brain processes as habituation.
+This is, to our knowledge, the first curiosity-driven architecture that integrates such a mechanism to favor exploration toward novel objects.
 The following section will describe the action and the persistence system.